arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 This is a function that, given 2 generic Parsers `(string -> 'a)`, returns a new Parser `(string -> 'a)`.
-Think about it: so far we have thought of creating parsers *writing their code*, at the most reusing some pre-existing parsers.
-But here something new happened: this is a high-order function that *combines* parsers, *generating* out of the thin air another brand new Parser.
-See this in use:
+Think about it: so far, we have always created parsers by writing their code, directly.
+At most we have reused some pre-existing parsers.
+But here something new is
+happening: this is a higher-order function that *combines* parsers, *generating* a brand new one, seemingly out of thin air.
+Here's how it is used:

 ```fsharp
 let parseRockTrioOrSoloArtist = parseRockTrio <|> parseSoloArtist